 - Take your dog with you to work – wouldn’t we all love to do this, it would be great for the workplace morale!

 - Take your dog to doggy daycare.

 - Arrange a playdate.
 That doggy friend at the local park may love for your dog to hang out together for the day.

 - Consider fostering another dog (a great way to see if a second dog helps the situation).

 Crate Train Your Dog

 In some cases, dogs can be trained to accept confinement in a transport crate that becomes their safe haven.
 To start with put a Kong or treat in the crate and encourage your dog to stay in there, without shutting the door.
-Reward calm behaviour.
-It may take a great deal of time before your dog is happy in the crate for any length of time and in some cases confinement can make some dogs much worse.
+Reward calm behavior.
+It may take a great deal of time before your dog is happy in the crate for any length of time and in some cases, confinement can make some dogs much worse.